cvrebert/hocus-focus/README.md

 hocus-focus
 ===========

-CSS regression test review tool for Bootstrap
+CSS regression testing tool for Bootstrap

 ## How it works
 * [grunt-sauce-screenshots](https://github.com/cvrebert/grunt-sauce-screenshots) to take screenshots in various browsers